 If you are spending money on the use of drywall and resilient channel then do not miss to read the detailed guide on how to use the resilient channel for effective results and how to soundproof a wall using drywall.

-Now on top of the wall, you can use acoustic foams or mass loaded vinyl as what we discussed earlier to create additional barriers for soundwaves.
+Now on top of the wall, you can use acoustic foams or mass-loaded vinyl as we discussed earlier to create additional barriers for soundwaves.

 Conclusion on Soundproof a Room for Drum

 Above suggested all the 7 ways are good enough to answer all the best ways to confine the noise within the room but for further enhancement use the insulations between the verticle studs of the walls.